Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-mouse-tracking-eyes.md

 ## HTML Structure

-I want to mention we won't be building the full chicken in CSS, that's for another day!
+I want to mention we won't be building the full chicken in CSS.
+That's for another day!

 So let's focus on making these eyes follow our mouse.